owncloud/ocis/docs/ocis/migration.md

 Multiple ownCloud instances can be merged into one oCIS instance.
 The file ids will be prefixed with a new storage space id which is used to route requests to the correct storage provider.

 The storage space migration will become a seamless feature in the future that allows administrators to move users to storage systems with different capabilities, to implement premium features, deprovisioning strategies or archiving.

-_TODO @butonic screenshot for logical file ids and inodes or owncloudsql fileids that decouple storage from the logical uuids_

 #### FAQ
 _Feel free to add your question as a PR to this document using the link at the top of this page!_